Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Location: 652 Palm Canyon Dr, Borrego Springs, CA 92004

-Distance: The wildflowers at Anza-Borrego Desert State Park wait for you just 2 hours 25 minutes from Los Angeles.
+Distance: Anza-Borrego Desert State Park is located just 2 hours 25 minutes from Los Angeles.

 Even the desert gives in to the spring charm.
 At the end of February, the barren land of the park transforms into lavish orange and yellow “carpets” that spread for miles on end.
-Locals as well as visitors from Los Angeles rush to the area to feast their eyes of the gentle wildflowers.
-Bursting the hills and valleys into white, orange, yellow, and purple hues, blooming Parish’s poppies, lilies, and desert dandelions are definitely a sight to behold.
+Locals as well as visitors from Los Angeles rush to the area to feast their eyes on the gentle wildflowers.
+Desert hills and valleys filled with white, orange, yellow, and purple hues, blooming Parish’s poppies, lilies, and desert dandelions are definitely a sight to behold.

-Yet despite the bloom, the park remains first of all a desert, not letting the flowery “veil” blanket its entire area.
-The day-visitors from Los Angeles usually find the wildflowers near Di Giorgio Road and Coyote Canyon.
-As the colorful abundance doesn’t last long, the late visitors are often able to enjoy the bloom only in Borrego Springs, outside the park.
+Yet despite the bloom, the park remains first of all a desert that doesn’t let the flowery “veil” blanket its entire area.
+Wildflowers can normally be found near Di Giorgio Road and Coyote Canyon.
+The last bloom of the season lingers only in Borrego Springs, outside the park.

 Wildflowers near Los Angeles -- Roads and Destinations